sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht56.png" width="500"/>

+Here, we choose to upsert contacts into HubSpot.
+Hightouch supports syncing other HubSpot objects and also supports just updating or just inserting them.
+In our case, we want to both update existing contacts and insert new ones, so we chose “upsert”.

+Scroll down and select the column to match records on.
+In this case, we’re selecting to match on the email column in HubSpot.
+Hightouch recommends this column for record matching contacts since its a property that [HubSpot automatically deduplicates on](https://knowledge.hubspot.com/crm-setup/deduplication-of-contacts-companies-deals-tickets#deduplicate-companies-by-company-domain).

-Scroll down and configure the column to match records on and which columns should be included in the sync and to which columns (mapping) in HubSpot:
+Next, select which columns should be included in the sync and which columns they should be mapped to in HubSpot:

 <img src="assets/ht57.png" width="500"/>

-A cool feature is to `Test` before we continue on.
+A cool feature is to test before we continue on.
 Click `Test`.
-We can select a row (we only have one) to see what Highspot will be sending to HubSpot.
+We can select a row (we only have one) to see what Hightouch will be sending to HubSpot.
 This can be useful when troubleshooting sync issues.

 <img src="assets/ht58.png" width="500"/>